 The bridge connecting the islands opens only twice a day for the passing yachts and it is a sight to see.
 You can dine in one of the local taverns and try freshly caught fish, prepared on a traditional grill.
 Later take a walk along the historic route of this city-museum.

-In the morning you can ascend up the hill ridge, elevating over the town to catch the early sunrise.
-Sailing along the aromatic forrests of Lošinj island, we will soon reach the distant island of flowers - Ilovik.
+In the morning you can ascend on a ridge, elevating over the town to catch the early sunrise.
+Sailing along the aromatic green forests of Lošinj island, we will soon reach the “island of flowers” Ilovik.

 To buy some warm, home baked bread in Ilovik would be a good choice.
 The morning route will take us to the scenic sandy beaches of the island Susak, formed by an ancient river with accumulation of the sand from mainland and is geologically entirely covered in sandstone.
 Jump in the clear water and maybe take a refreshment in a local bar.

 We overnight in Mali Lošinj, the largest town of all the Kvarner islands.
 Here you can take a stroll between the colorful painted house fronts and have one of the best ice creams in the area.
 Live music playing on the vivid streets is almost traditional in this town.
 And your best chance to have a taste of the island nightlife within your sailing week.
 Lošinj is besides the popular Hvar, one of the sunniest places in Europe.
 Don't forget to check out well-stocked fish market in the morning and have a coffee on the vivid town square.